 .
 1940 .

-"General quarters, general quarters!" the loud speaker blared, then added, "man your battle stations!" just in case someone misunderstood it.
+"Battle stations, battle stations!" the loud speaker blared, then added, "all hands!" just in case someone misunderstood it.

-It was a horrible way to wake up, the blare of the ship's siren, then that horrible voice coming emotionlessly down the corridor.
-I recognized it as first lieutenant Dick Campbell's voice, the ship's executive officer.
-He prided himself on making his voice as cold as steel even though he himself was hardly that.
+It was a hideous way to wake up, the blare of the ship's siren, then that horrible voice coming emotionlessly down the corridor.
+I recognized it as Lieutenant Dick Campbell's voice, the ship's executive officer.
+He prided himself on making his voice as cold as steel even though he wasn't.

 I was on his majesty's ship, Amazon, the only one in her class and a bit of a free spirit.
 Her captain was too young, her gunnery officer, too old and worst of all, she had me as her chief medical officer.
 The Amazon was a destroyer, meaning she wasn't a corvette or a cruiser.
 She was 311 feet long and 31 feet at her beam.
 She was complemented with 138 souls who all managed to have colds half the time and other minor complaints that kept me skipping.

 On my way to the deck, I met the captain, Lieutenant-Commander John Walker, shooting out of his cabin, still buttoning his coat.
-He was twenty four, and looked it.
-He was a year younger than me and I liked him a lot as did the crew.
+He was twenty-four, and looked it.
+He was a year older than me and I liked him a lot, as did the crew.
 He had the uncanny ability of always making the right decision.
 He might have been five years younger than his executive officer, but he made it up in brain power.
-In 1939, when I first heard that I was being stationed on his ship, I had thought he'd gotten the command so young because his grandfather was an Admiral, it wasn't so, I knew the moment I met him.
+In 1939, when I first heard that I was being stationed on his ship, I had thought he'd gotten the command so young because his grandfather was an Admiral.
+It wasn't so, I knew the moment I met him.
 We hit it off at once, partly, I think, because we were both sailing enthusiasts and partly because we had mutual friends.

 "Sir," I said.